cloudfoundry/app-autoscaler-release/ci/terragrunt/README.md

 ## 3. Create Github OAuth App and supply as a Google Secret
 This is necessary if you want to be able to authenticate with your GitHub profile.
  1. Create Github OAuth App

     Log on to github.com https://github.com/settings/developers -> Click "New OAuth App"

     As "Homepage URL", enter the Concourse's base URL beginning with **https://**.

-    As "Authorization callback URL", enter the Concourse URL followed by `/sky/issuer/callback` also beginnign with **https://**.
+    As "Authorization callback URL", enter the Concourse URL followed by `/sky/issuer/`callback` also beginning with **https**://**.

  2. Create Google Secret - use a correct naming convention